Eric H. Cline

 Click here for access to Academia.edu webpage

-With 14 books and more than 100 articles to his credit, Dr. Cline's publications include Sailing the Wine-Dark Sea: International Trade and the Late Bronze Age Aegean (1994, republished in 2009), The Battles of Armageddon: Megiddo and the Jezreel Valley from the Bronze Age to the Nuclear Age (2000), Jerusalem Besieged: From Ancient Canaan to Modern Israel (2004), From Eden to Exile: Unraveling Mysteries of the Bible (2007), Biblical Archaeology: A Very Short Introduction (2009), and the edited handbook entitled The Oxford Handbook of the Bronze Age Aegean (2010).
+A prolific researcher and author with 15 books and more than 100 articles and book reviews to his credit, Dr. Cline is perhaps best known for books such as Sailing the Wine-Dark Sea: International Trade and the Late Bronze Age Aegean (1994, republished in 2009), The Battles of Armageddon: Megiddo and the Jezreel Valley from the Bronze Age to the Nuclear Age (2000), Jerusalem Besieged: From Ancient Canaan to Modern Israel (2004), From Eden to Exile: Unraveling Mysteries of the Bible (2007), Biblical Archaeology: A Very Short Introduction (2009), and the edited handbook entitled The Oxford Handbook of the Bronze Age Aegean (2010).

 His most recent books, co-authored volumes entitled Ancient Empires and The Ahhiyawa Texts, both appeared in 2011, while a co-edited volume entitled Ramesses III appeared in 2012.
-In addition, a Kindle edition of From Eden to Exile, with a new Afterword, was published in December 2012 and The Trojan War: A Very Short Introduction is scheduled to be published in May 2013.
+In addition, a Kindle edition of From Eden to Exile, with a new Afterword, was published in December 2012 and The Trojan War: A Very Short Introduction has now just been published, in May 2013.
+He has also previously published co-edited volumes on Amenhotep III (1998) and Thutmose III (2006), as well as a conference volume, The Aegean and the Orient in the Second Millennium (1998).

 Garden of Eden: Part 2: http://abcnews.go.com/2020/video/garden-eden-adam-eve-18041835